 Bill Troner graduated with a Bachelors of Science in Electrical Engineering with High Honors from the University of Florida in 1980.
 He worked for General Electric as an Engineer from 1980 ‐1982.
 He then returned to UF to attend law school and graduated from the University of Florida with a JD with Honors in 1984.
 Bill joined the Washington D.C. law firm of Barnes & Thornburg in 1984 and worked there until 1986, upon which he joined the legal department at Harris Corporation in Melbourne, Florida as in-house patent counsel.
 At Harris Corporation he served as Sector Intellectual Property and Licensing Counsel for both the Semiconductor and Communications Sector.
 In 1992 he helped initiate the patent licensing program at Harris Semiconductor.
 Bill left Harris Corporation in 1995 to form his own patent licensing company, Andre’‐Troner LC where he currently serves as a managing partner.
 He and his partners have represented primarily large entities including Harris Corporation, Kodak, Stanford University and Cypress Semiconductor and have raised over a billion and a half dollars in revenue for their clients.
 Bill is a member of the Florida Bar, the Patent Bar, the American Bar Association, and the American Intellectual Property Law Association.
 Among other volunteer services, Bill is Co-Chair of the Development Committee of the Deans Advisory Board at the University of Florida as well as a guest lecturer in the Herbert Wertheim College of Engineering Innovation Class.
 In his community, Bill also serves on the board of the Health First Foundation.
 Bill and his wife of 24 years, Lisa, have a son who is now a junior in the Herbert Wertheim College of Engineering at the University of Florida.

-Bill Wadsworth graduated from the University of Florida with honors, both with a bachelor’s degree in civil engineering in 1976 and a master’s in business administration in 1981.
+Bill Wadsworth graduated from the University of Florida with honors with a bachelor’s degree in civil engineering in 1976, and from Florida State University in 1981 with a master’s in business administration.
 He spent nearly 30 years serving in executive roles at the top-ranked and 100+-year-old global design firm HDR, Inc. He started with HDR as a business development manager, then became the local manager in Tampa, then expanded to manage the state of Florida, then the southeast, then the east coast.
 He served as executive vice president and director of business development, and later retired as executive vice president and deputy director of operations worldwide.

 Prior to HDR, Bill worked as a program manager for Wayne H. Coloney Company, Inc., and as a senior project manager and engineer of professional services at the Florida Department of Transportation.